When do home-based businesses need to register with the Secretary of State?

 Know your local licensing and zoning requirements

-Once registered with the Secretary of State, you may need to register your business with the city or county and get a local business license.
+Businesses that are registered with the secretary of state may also need to register with the city or county and get a local business license.
 This is not the same as the license that allows you to operate in the state.

 Some types of business licenses may necessitate a visit from the local fire department or city inspector.
 If you’ll have clients coming to your home, they may check to ensure all steps have handrails and all walkways are level.
 They may check your fire alarms and require you to install sprinklers.
 It’s best to discover what will be required sooner rather than later, so you’ll have time to make any necessary changes or repairs.